Using Site Templates

 If a site’s page set has been created from a site template and the propagation of changes from the site template is enabled, site administrators can add new pages but cannot remove or reorder the pages imported from the site template.
 If a site has both pages imported from a site template and custom site pages, the site template pages always appear first; custom pages added by site administrators appear after the site template pages.
 Only site template administrators can remove, reorder, or add site template pages.
 Site administrators can add or remove custom site pages.
 They can also reorder custom site pages as long as they’re all positioned after the site template pages.
 Site template administrators cannot add, remove, or reorder custom site pages.

 If a site administrator changes a page that was imported from a site template and refreshes the page, the following message appears:

-further updates from the site template will be applied.
-Click *Reset* to
+No further updates from the site template will be applied.
+Click *Reset*

 If the site administrator clicks the Reset button, changes are propagated from the site template page to the corresponding site page that was imported from the site template.
 Clicking the Reset button makes two kinds of updates to a page.
 First, changes made by site administrators to the site page are undone.
 Second, changes made by site template administrators to the site template page are applied to the site page.
 Note: clicking the Reset button only resets one page.
 If multiple site pages have been modified and you’d like to re-apply the site template pages to them, you’ll need to click the Reset button for each page.